I Know (Dionne Farris song)

 "I Know" is a song by American R&B singer Dionne Farris.
-Written by Milton Davis and William DuVall, it was released in January 1995 as the first single from Farris' debut album, Wild Seed – Wild Flower (1994).
-The song was a hit in Farris's native United States, peaking at number four on the Billboard Hot 100, and it also spent 10 consecutive weeks at number one on the Billboard Mainstream Top 40, staying 28 weeks on the chart.
+Written by Milton Davis and William DuVall, it was released in January 1995 by Columbia Records as the first single from Farris' debut album, Wild Seed – Wild Flower (1994).
+The song was a hit in Farris's native United States, peaking at number four on the Billboard Hot 100 and spending 10 consecutive weeks at number one on the Billboard Top 40/Mainstream chart, becoming that ranking's most successful song of 1995.

 Outside the US, "I Know" reached number one in Canada, where it was the 19th-most-successful single of the year.
-It also achieved moderate success in Australia, France, Germany, Iceland, New Zealand, and the United Kingdom.
-Radio & Records magazine ranked "I Know" as the most played song on mainstream Top 40/CHR radio stations for 1995, spending nine weeks atop the chart and 19 weeks in the top 10.
+It also reached the top 20 in Australia, Iceland, the Netherlands, and New Zealand and entered the top 40 in several other countries.
 It was nominated for the Grammy Award for Best Female Pop Vocal Performance in 1996.
 Davis and DuVall won an ASCAP Pop Award for writing the song in 1996.

 Critical reception

 Dave Sholin from the Gavin Report wrote, "A sensational talent has emerged from Arrested Development and her name is Dionne Farris.
-Kent Zimmerman [editor] ran up and the down the hall screaming about this weeks ago and even recommended it to his A3 panel.
+Kent Zimmerman [editor] ran up and down the hall screaming about this weeks ago and even recommended it to his A3 panel.
 Early airplay indicates Top 40 programmers agree."
+Pan-European magazine Music & Media commented, "You first heard her voice on Arrested Development's Grammy-winning single 'Tennessee'.
+Farris solo has kept the band and hip hop concept intact.
+New is the rockier setting."
 Charles Aaron from Spin felt the vocalist "relates her story of a too-late lover with carefully measured soul that reads Club VH-1.
 But the kick comes from a peek-a-boo slide guitar, weaving in and out of the nimble beats and subtle tambourine like a generational flare.
 It's as if Farris runs down the whole relationship scene for a front porch full of aunts and uncles and grandparents, all of whom nod in rhythm."
-Mike Joyce from The Washington Post described "I Know" as "a bluesy, slide guitar-riffed admonition".
+Mike Joyce from The Washington Post described 'I Know' as "a bluesy, slide guitar-riffed admonition".